JuliaParallel/MPI.jl/docs/src/configuration.md

 - [Fujitsu MPI](https://www.fujitsu.com/global/about/resources/publications/technicalreview/2020-03/article07.html#cap-03)
 - [HPE MPT/HMPT](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=a00105727en_us)

+If you are using an MPI implementation that is not ABI-compatible with any one of these, please read the section on how to use a [Custom ABI file](@ref) below.

 ### Configuration

 Run `MPIPreferences.use_system_binary()`.
 This will attempt to locate and to identify any available MPI implementation, and create a file called `LocalPreferences.toml` adjacent to the current `Project.toml`.